rgscherf/diapertime/README.md

 [http://diaperti.me](http://diaperti.me)

+# Bugs
+- User append event does not save to db
+  - Seems to work in repl.
+What is different about adding from client?
+- Signup validation for duplicate email addresses
+  - should not be allowed
+  - should display useful error message to user
+- Cannot display new event input on empty events list
+  - "Error rendering component (in clj_diaper.core.current_page > view-diaper-events > templates.events_table.render_events_table > templates.input_row.render_input_row)"
+  - "Uncaught Error: Assert failed: (seq s)"
+- Is summary info calculating start/end bounds correctly?
+  - May not be taking time zone into account

 # TODO

 ## Features - Quick

-- !IMPORTANT! signup validation for duplicate email addresses
-  - should not be allowed
-  - should display useful error message to user
 - New event feed defaults to avg of last X feeds
 - Add landing page copy with my twitter and github
+- 404 page
+- Loading screen needs spinner (and banner same size as landing page)

 ## Features - Not Quick